Skip to main content

 • Cold air circulates back to the furnace through another series of “return air” ducts, and the process continues.

 Your local Carrier dealer understands the ins and outs of oil heating system operation.
 If you have questions about your system operation, our dealer locator can help connect you with a Carrier oil furnace expert near you.
+Understanding oil furnace cleaning best practices can help improve the lifespan of your unit.

 A man sitting at a desk on his computer wondering how do oil furnaces work.